marvin-garcia/aks-playground/deployment/azure-arc/README.md

  - release.yaml
 ```

-> **IMPORTANT:** `ingress-nginx` and `redis` folders show different approaches to reconciliate their configurations. `redis` stores release values in a [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) object, while `ingress-nginx` only provides a subset of the values needed for the release.
-The next section explains how the configuration for each cluster is patched with the one declared in `ingress-nginx` to create unique releases.
+> **IMPORTANT:** `ingress-nginx` and `redis` folders show different approaches to reconciliate their configurations. `redis` stores release values in a [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) object, while the installation of `ingress-nginx` is patched with unique information for each cluster.
+The next section explains how this patching is made to obtain unique Helm releases.